Skip Navigation

 On August 10, the U.S. Judicial Panel on Multidistrict Litigation (JPML) consolidated all Tasigna lawsuits filed in federal courts nationwide before U.S. District Judge Roy Bale Dalton in the Middle District of Florida for pretrial proceedings as part of a multidistrict litigation (MDL).

-CONTACT A TASIGNA LAWYER: As a result of the drug makers’ failure to adequately warn about the risks associated with their medication, Tasigna injury lawyers are evaluating whether users may be entitled to compensation through a product liability lawsuit.
+As a result of the drug makers’ failure to adequately warn about the risks associated with their medication, Tasigna injury lawyers evaluated whether users were entitled to compensation through a product liability lawsuit.

-Cases allege that Novartis withheld important safety information from U.S. patients and the medical community about the risks of arterial hardening and narrowing that could result in significant injury or death.
+Cases alleged that Novartis withheld important safety information from U.S. patients and the medical community about the risks of arterial hardening and narrowing that could result in significant injury or death.

 2 Comments